emojirades/emojirades-behave/README.md

 - BDD app as the observer (# TODO: future assertion will be added)
 - 3 dummy player bots.

+Steps:
+- Create a copy of `config/bots.template` and name it `config/bots`
-Copy each of the Bot User OAuth Access Token to `config/bots`
+- Copy each of the Bot User OAuth Access Token to `config/bots`

 ### Running the app